Hroque1987/Java_snipets/README.md

 If you are interested in the course i leave the link at the end.

-Its a very in depth course with lots os exercises and detailed explanations, be awere that it´s not very fast paced.
+Its a very in depth course with lots os exercises and detailed explanations, be aware that it will take some time to complete.

 https://www.udemy.com/share/101Wdq2@PW1KfVpcSlcIe0RBAEhnfT5uY30=/